-Based on our survey to TikTok content creators in early Jul 200, we found that many of them are moving to Instagram due to its popularity and features.
-With the launch of its global product Reels (for short videos) in India on 8th Jul, its likely that attracting these content creators has become a focus for them.
+Based on our survey to TikTok content creators in early Jul 2020, we found that many of them are moving to Instagram due to its popularity and features.
+With the launch of its global product Reels (for short videos) in India on 8th Jul, it’s likely that attracting these content creators has become a focus for them.
 In the past Facebook had launched Lasso, to go after this audience so it remains to be seen how this initiative pans out.
-Reels is similar to TikTok where it allows its users to create 15 seconds video with popular songs, trends, or challenges.
+Reels is similar to TikTok where it allows its users to create 15 seconds videos with popular songs, trends, or challenges.
 The platform lets users shoot video, add filters and music from Instagram’s catalogue and share it beyond the platform.
 They will also be able to share Reels in explore and on feed with their followers.

 Roposo by Inmboi

 and iOS devices.
 It was launched in the year 2014 and it provides some interesting features to its users and is a strong TikTok alternative.
 It allows the users to create content and add a variety of filters and effects like time-lapse, portraits, natural light, studio light, stickers and many more.
 They can also watch videos, earn and transfer money via this platform.
 It currently has over 50 million users and there’s no doubt that it will grow rapidly in the coming years.
 The seamless user-interface allows its users to create and edit videos creatively and effectively.
 They can use the app in languages like Hindi, Tamil, Telugu, Kannada, Gujarati, Punjabi, Marathi, Bengali, Malayalam and Assamese which is fantastic for the users.

 Josh by Dailyhunt

-Dailyhunt, one of India’s largest news aggregation platform has also launched their own short video app, Josh.
+Dailyhunt, one of India’s largest news aggregation platforms has also launched their own short video app, Josh.
 Having a large base of vernacular readers is a plus for them but this is not their first attempt to launch a video first feature or platform.
 It remains to be seen if their news audience can be leveraged for video creation and whether content creators will hop on to this app.
 Umang Bedi, their current MD is the former MD of Facebook India, so he does have experience of scaling up user bases.
 Currently it is available for